The Q4 Middesk Index Report is here→

 What is an EIN number?

-An Employment Identification Number, or EIN, is a unique 9-digit identifier the IRS issues to US businesses (including charities and nonprofits).
+An Employment Identification Number, or EIN, is a unique 9-digit identifier the IRS issues to all U.S. businesses.
 It allows the IRS to easily identify a business for the sake of tracking tax reporting.
-All US businesses must have an EIN in order to legally operate.
+All U.S. businesses must have an EIN to legally operate.

 The term “Tax Identification Number”, or TIN, is often used to refer to EINs.
 But TIN is a more general term used to describe any identification number used by the IRS to track tax returns.
-So a Social Security Number (SSN) is also a TIN, albeit for individual persons.
+So a Social Security Number (SSN) is also a TIN, but for individuals.
 In contrast, an EIN is a TIN for business entities.
-This makes an EIN search a vital check for verifying a business is authentic.

 In many industries, companies need to meet strict Know Your Business (KYB) requirements if they wish to onboard another business as a client or partner.
 This means checking that the business and its owners have legitimate identities, as well as weighing the potential risks of associating with that business (including its owners).